 Where you’ll find one: At a club with a strict door policy, which is probably in a function room somewhere above a pub.

-Loves: The live return of an old revival band, Paul Weller, nostalgia, Sneakers playlists from the 80s, reminiscing about tear-ups with skins and casuals ‘back in the day’, white socks, blazers, bowling shoes and of course, the humble parka.
+Loves: The live return of an old revival band, Paul Weller, nostalgia, club playlists from the 80s, reminiscing about tear-ups with skins and casuals ‘back in the day’, white socks, blazers, bowling shoes and of course, the humble parka.

 Hates: Elitism of other mods, getting old, the lack of revival being spun in clubs and the lack of respect for power pop bands from the wider mod community.